mb-14/mb-14.github.io/_posts/2023-06-15-measuring-agi.md

 The potential of general-purpose systems is virtually limitless, they possess capabilities that extend beyond their original intended applications.
 Human beings are prime examples of systems exhibiting general-purpose intelligence.
 It is therefore understandable why many individuals and organisations aspire to develop AI systems that can match the level of general intelligence observed in humans.
 But before we make any progress towards developing these systems, we need to have a clear and precise understanding of _general intelligence_ so that we know what we’re working towards and more importantly, come up with a comprehensive and reliable set of benchmarks and tests that can measure general intelligence in AI systems.

 ## What, exactly, are we measuring?

 ---

 > _"Viewed narrowly, there seem to be almost as many definitions of intelligence as there were experts asked to define it."_ - Robert Sternberg

 The definition of general intelligence is as elusive as its conception.
 The only point of reference we have for general intelligence is the observed manifestation of biological intelligence in humans and animals, which itself is hard to qualify.
 We seem to possess an intuitive notion of what intelligent behavior looks like while watching our favorite detective show or raising a child, but when pressed for a precise definition, we find ourselves at a loss for words.
 This difficulty arises from the fact that general intelligence is not an inherent, standalone property of systems; rather, it _emerges_ from intricate interactions among diverse cognitive processes, neural mechanisms, and the environment.
 Trying to understand and describe this soup of complexity is a highly ambitious endeavor, particularly considering our current limited understanding of biological intelligence.

 A more practical approach would be to try and describe general intelligence as a collection of different emergent capabilities that turn out to be really useful for solving problems in complex environments.
-I'm going to try to narrow down on capabilities that are both broadly applicable across different problem domains and can be adequately quantified.
+I'm going to try and narrow down on capabilities that are both broadly applicable across different problem domains and can be adequately quantified.

 <div align="center" markdown="1">### General intelligence abilities
 </div>